schwering/sat/README.md

 # SAT Solvers

+These are SAT solvers I wrote for teaching the COMP4418 class at UNSW.
+The code should be more accessible compared to real-world SAT solvers and illustrate the improvements of unit propagation and conflict-driven clause learning.

+A little [visualisation](html/sat.html) is available as well.

 ## Overview

-This archive contains the code of three different SAT solvers:
+This repository contains three different SAT solvers:

 1. `sat-naive.cc` implements the naive algorithm from Slide 21
 2. `sat-up.cc` implements the algorithm from Slide 25 with the